-In its standard setting, the EVF has a frame rate of 60/50 fps (NTSC/PAL) but this can be boosted to 120/100fps for a smoother view of moving subjects.
+In its standard setting, the EVF has a frame rate of 60/50 fps (NTSC/PAL).
+This can be boosted to 120/100fps for a smoother view of moving subjects.

-The screen on the back of the camera has also been borrowed from the A9, it’s a tilting 3-inch TFT LCD touchscreen with 1,440,000 dots with White Magic technology.
-The touch control can be used to set AF point when images are composed on-screen or with the Touch Pad function enabled, when looking in the viewfinder.
+The screen on the back of the camera has also been borrowed from the A9.
+I’s a tilting 3-inch TFT LCD touchscreen with 1,440,000 dots with White Magic technology.
+The touch control can be used to set AF point when images are composed on-screen.
+And with the Touch Pad function enabled, when looking in the viewfinder.

 As we’d expect from Sony, it’s possible to shoot 4K (3840 x 2160) movie.
 In Super 35mm format it’s possible to shoot in 5K (15MP) with oversampling for better quality 4K output.

-In a move that will perplex A9 shooters, the A7R III comes with S-Log mode, which means it can output very flat footage that’s better suited for grading and multi-camera set-ups.
+In a move that will perplex A9 shooters, the A7R III comes with S-Log mode.
+This means it can output very flat footage that’s better suited for grading and multi-camera set-ups.